mcmtroffaes/pycddlib/docs/polyhedron.rst

         The input adjacency of a polyhedron in the H-representation is the list of sets of faces which are adjacent to each face.

-        The input adjacency of a polyhedron in the V-representation is the list of sets of vertices which are adjacent to each vertex.

 .. method:: Polyhedron.get_incidence()

         Get the incidences.